jalilfahimi/thesaintboy/README.md

 ### Hi there, I'm Jalil 👋
-I am a fullstack developer with experience in PHP, TypeScript, MySQL, Go, and python.<br />
+I am a fullstack developer with experience in PHP, TypeScript, LDAP, SQL and noSQL databases, Go and python.<br />
 Currently learning  NestJS.

 <!--